Best Unemployment Loans In Canada 2025

 Step 3.
 Link Your Bank Account

 Lenders typically deposit funds of an unemployment loan directly into your bank account.
-As such, you’ll need to have an active account to receive your funds.
+As such, you must have an active account to receive your funds.
 Your bank account is also needed to help lenders verify your financial stability and for automatic loan payment withdrawals.

 Step 4.
 Wait For Response